kforkakarot/JWT_Token_Based_Auth/README.md

-A simple project to Implement JWT configuration in spring security.
+A simple project to Implement JWT configuration in Spring Security.